-Sara Pierre – Legal Intern (Canada)
+Sara Pierre – Legal Fellow (Canada)

 Sara holds a Bachelor of Arts (B.A.) in World Religions from McGill University in Montreal, Canada.
 She has completed two years of study towards her Bachelor of Laws (LL.B) and Bachelor of Civil Law (B.C.L.) at McGill’s bilingual (English and French) Faculty of Law.
 Sara has a strong interest in restorative justice, as well as advocating for women, children, and minority rights.
 She has gained legal experience through Pro Bono Students Canada by working as a legal intern at the Center for Research-Action on Race Relations (CRARR), a non-profit organization which defends the civil rights of those who have experienced gender, racial, or religious discrimination and profiling in Montreal.
 During her time off Sara enjoys travelling, dancing and being a ballet and hip-hop teacher to young children.

 Elizabeth Marcotte – Legal Fellow (United States of America)